irungentoo/toxcore/docs/Avatars.md

     triggers the avatar data callback, and clears all the temporary data, finishing the process.

-    If not all data was received, "A" requests more data by sending a `PACKET_ID_AVATAR_DATA_CONTROL` with the field 'op' set to `AVATARDATACONTROL_MORE` and 'bytes_received' set to the new offset.
+    If not all data was received, "A" simply waits for more data.

     Client "A" is always responsible for controlling the transfer and validating the data received.
 "B" don't need to keep any state for the protocol, have full control over the data sent and should implement some transfer limit for the data it sends.

-    This "chatty" protocol mitigates a potential amplification attack, i.e., a malicious friend sending a very small data packet that causes another user to send a larger amount of data.
-The hash validation ensures that the avatar data is correct even if "B" changed its avatar data in the middle of the transfer.
-A rationale for this procedures is available in section "Security considerations".

   - Any peer receiving a `PACKET_ID_AVATAR_DATA_CONTROL` with the field 'op' set to `AVATARDATACONTROL_ERROR` clears any existing control state and